 The Company may not always have the ability to control the performance of third parties in their conduct of their activities.
 The agreements with these third parties generally allow the third party to terminate the agreement at any time, subject to standard notice terms.
-If these third parties do not successfully carry out their contractual duties or regulatory obligations or meet expected deadlines, or agreements with such third parties are terminated for any reason, the Company would be required to find a replacement third party to conduct the required activities.
+If these third parties do not successfully carry out their contractual duties or regulatory obligations or meet expected deadlines, or agreements with such third party to conduct the required activities.
+The Company would be required to find a replacement third party to conduct the required activities.
 The Company may be unable to enter into a new agreement with another third party on commercially acceptable terms.
 Furthermore, if the quality or accuracy of the data obtained by the third party is compromised, or if data is otherwise lost, the Company would be required to repeat the affected study.
 Third-party performance failures may therefore increase the Company's development costs, delay the Company's ability to obtain regulatory approval, and delay or prevent the commercialization of the Genio® system in target markets.
-In addition, the Company's third-party agreements usually contain a clause limiting such third party's liability, such that the Company may not be able to obtain full compensation for any losses that the Company may incur in connection with the third party's performance failures.
+In addition, the Company may not be able to obtain full compensation for any losses that the Company may not be able to obtain full compensation for any losses that the Company may incur in connection with the third party's performance failures.